Metronidazole: Resistance

 Resistance in parasites is found in T. vaginilis, and G. lamblia, but not E. histolytica, and two major methods are observed.
 The first method involves an impaired oxygen scavenging capability that increase the local concentration of oxygen, leading to the decreased activation and increased recycling of metronidazole.
 The second method is associated with lowered levels of pyruvate synthase and ferredoxin, the latter due to the lowered transcription of the ferredoxin gene.
 Strains employing the second method will still respond to a higher dosage of metronidazole.

-Resistance in bacteria is documented in Bacteriodes spp. that resistant to nitroimidazoles including metronidazole.
+Resistance in bacteria is documented in Bacteriodes spp. that are resistant to nitroimidazoles including metronidazole.
 In the resistant strains, 5-nitroimidazole reductase is identified as the culprit that actively reduces metronidazole to inactive forms.
 Currently eleven types are identified which are encoded by nimA through nimK respectively.
 The gene is encoded either in the chromosome or the episome.

 Other mechanisms may include reduced drug activation, efflux pumps, altered redox potential and biofilm formation.
 In the recent years it is observed that the resistance to metronidazole is increasingly common, complicating its clinical effectiveness.